 Early evening runs – Meet at 18:00 at entrance barriers to David Lloyd, both the Step Up and Social runs are for 40 to 45 minutes, with;

-Social run – led by Neil and Steph pace for those quicker than 11 minute mile
+- Social run – led by Neil and Paul pace for those quicker than 11 minute mile

 Step Up run meeting at Woughton Leisure Centre reception, Rainbow Drive, Chaffron Way, MK6 5EJ for a 45 minutes run, quickest speed 10 minute miles led by Kevin S

-Step Up run meeting at entrance barriers to David Lloyd, About 45 minutes running time.
-Led by Paul C
+Step Up run meeting at entrance barriers to David Lloyd, About 40-45 minutes running time.
+Led by Alex, Daria and Kathryn

 Step Up run A step up run led by Debbie that does a loop back run about 45 minutes and an easier pace from David Lloyd reception.

-At 19.00 we have a number of runs meeting at the barriers to David Lloyd.
+At 19.00 we have several runs meeting at the barriers to David Lloyd.

 - Step Up to 10K Group that go a bit longer than the Monday night group with a 4 mile route, pace no quicker than 9.30 minutes per mile, also at 19:00.